po1sigala/live/01-Class-Content/02-Advanced-CSS/01-Activities/18-Stu_Pseudo-Elements/README.md

 * It's done when the user hovers over the term or phrase and a rectangular tooltip appears next to it.

-  * For example, if the phrase I want to emphasize is "Cascading Style Sheets," the tooltip could say, "Commonly known as CSS."

 * It's done when the tooltip has the same background color and text color as the header and navbar items.

 ## 📝 Notes